You're reading docs for Nextly Alpha. APIs may change between releases.

 OptionTypeDefaultDescription

-publicUrlstring--CDN or custom domain URL for serving files
+publicUrlstring--Public CDN / custom domain URL for serving files.

-Optimized for Vercel deployments with built-in CDN.
-Install it:
+Optimised for Vercel deployments with built-in CDN.
+Install:

 pnpm add @nextlyhq/storage-vercel-blob